Poem: ‘The People’

 The people is a beast of muddy brain

-That knows not its own strength and therefore stands
+That knows not its own force, and therefore stands

-Loaded with wood and iron.
-The powerless hands
+Loaded with wood and stone; the powerless hands

 Of a mere child guide it with bit and rein;